An Inexact Augmented Lagrangian Framework for Nonconvex Optimization with Nonlinear Constraints: Complexity Results

 \subsection{Approximate optimality of \eqref{prob:01}.}

 Corollary \ref{cor:first} establishes the iteration complexity of Algorithm~\ref{Algo:2} to reach approximate first-order stationarity for the equivalent formulation of \eqref{prob:01} presented in \eqref{eq:minmax}.
 Unlike the exact case, approximate first-order stationarity in \eqref{eq:minmax} does not immediately lend itself to approximate stationarity in \eqref{prob:01}, and the study of approximate stationarity for the penalized problem (special case of our setting with dual variable set to $0$) has also precedent in~\cite{bhojanapalli2018smoothed}.

-However, it is not difficult to verify that, with the more aggressive regime of $\epsilon_{k+1}=1/\b_k^2$ in Step 1 of Algorithm~\ref{Algo:2}, one can achieve $\epsilon$-first-order stationarity for \eqref{prob:01} with the iteration complexity of $T=\tilde{O}(Q^3\rho^2/\epsilon^6)$ in Corollary~\ref{cor:first}.
-Note that this conversion is by a naive computation using loose bounds rather than using duality arguments for a tight conversion.
 For a precedent in convex optimization for relating the convergence in augmented Lagrangian to the constrained problem using duality, see~\cite{tran2018smooth}.

-For the second-order case, it is in general not possible to establish approximate second-order optimality for \eqref{eq:minmax} from Corollary~\ref{cor:second}, with the exception of linear constraints. }
+For the second-order case, it is in general not possible to establish approximate second-order optimality for \eqref{eq:minmax} from Corollary~\ref{cor:second}, with the exception of linear constraints. \cite{nouiehed2018convergence} provides an hardness result by showing that checking an approximate second-order stationarity is NP-hard. }